pyeventsourcing/eventsourcing/README.md

 events with pull-based notifications allows the application state to be projected accurately into replicas, indexes, view models, and other applications.

-**Process and systems** — scalable event processing with application pipelines.
+**Process and systems** — scalable event processing with application pipelines.Runnable with single thread, multiprocessing on a single machine, and in a cluster of machines using the actor model.
 Parallel pipelines are synchronised with causal dependencies.
-Runnable with single thread, multiprocessing on a single machine, and in a cluster of machines using the actor model.

 ### Additional features